 Asphalt Shingle Recycling Facts and Figures

 Do you know which is the most commonly used type of roofing shingle?
-If you said "asphalt," you are correct; these shingles are used for about 80 percent of roofs in the US today.
-Despite this figure, up until quite recently the standard advice on disposing of used asphalt shingles, following a roof removal, was "transport them to the nearest landfill."
-However, in the past several years, asphalt shingle recycling centers have been opening in major towns and cities throughout the United States.
+If you said "asphalt," you're correct; these shingles are used for about 80 percent of roofs in the US today.
+Despite this figure, until quite recently the standard advice on disposing of used asphalt shingles following a roof replacement was "transport them to the nearest landfill."
+However, in recent years, asphalt shingle recycling centers have been opening in major towns and cities throughout the United States.
 Why are these facilities so important and what actually happens to the shingles after you remove your roof?

 Why Recycle Asphalt Shingles